|Transcript of interview from Desert Island Discs|

-The following interview from Desert Island Discs
+The following interview, from long-running BBC Radio 4 programme Desert Island Discs

-was transcribed as part of a University project into the literature of
+was transcribed as part of a university project into the literature of

 cookery writing.
-Clarissa Dickson-Wright, one half of the Two Fat
+Clarissa Dickson Wright, one half of the Two Fat

-Ladies, formed

-part of my studies and this interesting interview with
+Ladies, was part of my studies and this interesting interview with

-Sue Lawley looks at Clarissa's life and her views on our great cookery writers.
+Sue Lawley looks at Clarissa's life and her views on our great cookery

 [Opening Theme Music]

-SL: My castaway this week is a cook.
+My castaway this week is a cook.
 Her father was a brilliant surgeon but

 an alcoholic, and his daughter suffered in the same way.
-Inheriting
+Inheriting a

 years.
 Though her money disappeared, her intelligence, wit and culinary

-'Two Fat Ladies', she famously partnered Jennifer Paterson in
+programme 'Two Fat Ladies', she famously partnered Jennifer Paterson in

 a series of highly entertaining and eccentric cookery adventures.

 Jennifer died earlier this year, so what now for the lady left behind?

-The lady with the pathological hatred of carrots, who once knocked out an Alsatian with
+The lady with the pathological hatred of carrots, who once knocked out

-and Nigella and then they blindfolded my mother and turned her
+Verbena and Nigella and then they blindfolded my mother and turned her

-loose in the library and thank God she pulled out Richardson's 'Clarissa' and not
+loose in the library and thank God she pulled out Richardson's

 SL: What is it that you have against the humble carrot?

-CDW: Well... (laughs) I just don't... as I get older I have this more and
+Well... (laughs) I just don't... as I get older I have this more and

 more pathological hatred of them.
-My father used to pull them out of course I would quite readily eat the slug, though I still have
+My father used to pull them out of

+Now of course I would quite readily eat the slug, though I still have

 SL: And why do you go around beating up Alsatian dogs?